FAQs

 We will be creating complete streets which offer safe cycling and walking paths while ensuring street parking will be available to the public to support retail and community uses.
 We will ensure that parking is provided in buildings or designed to be screened from the street.

-Roads and infrastructure will be discussed in the first phase of the engagement on the implementation of the Master Plan, which is set for spring 2023.
-We invite you to sign up(External link) to be the first to hear about opportunities to participate.
+Roads and infrastructure were discussed in the first phase of the engagement on the implementation of the Master Plan, in the fall of 2023.
+You can view the As We Heard report in the Document Library on the home page.

 Will the Tunney's Traffic Management Plan include planning for traffic pattern impacts on the broader neighbourhood?

-An updated traffic study is being planned for later in 2023 and will include traffic patterns in and around the site.
-The traffic study will form part of the subdivision application to the City later in 2023.
+An updated traffic study is being planned and will include traffic patterns in and around the site.
+The traffic study will form part of the subdivision application to the City later in 2024.

 Master Plan